ccswbs/UoGd7-Training/HALT.md

 For users who cannot visually perceive the layout of information on a web page, assistive technology helps them navigate quickly by reading a list of headings found on the page.
 However, assistive technology can only tell that a piece of text is a content heading if the code indicates that it is.

 In HTML, headings are denoted with `<h>` tags.
-These tags have six levels.
+These tags have six levels:

+H1
+* H2
+  H3
+    H4
+      H5
+        H6

 When using Drupal, you can set headings with the rich text editor, also known as the WYSIWYG editor.
 Highlight some text, and then select a heading level from the dropdown menu:
 ![WYSIWYG Editor with Headings Drop-Down Menu](/images/Headings drop down WYSIWYG 2.png)